-Our library is lucky enough to have a Teen Working Group who is committed to helping in various ways around the library.
+Our library is lucky to have hosted a Teen Working Group who was committed to helping in various ways around the library.
 First things first, we got some book recommendations from:

 - Avnish K

 - Lindsey W who suggests a reading list for Middle Schoolers and one for High Schoolers